seamless-medley/medley/README.md

 - Listen to the audio stream provided by Medley
 - Connect with other Medley users and the development team

+> [!TIP]
+> The demonstration music rotation features mostly Thai/T-pop music, with some tracks in English, Korean/K-pop, and Japanese/J-pop

 You can also run your own Medley instance, please see [Beta Testing Guide](https://github.com/seamless-medley/medley/wiki/Beta-Testing).

 ## Key Features